kbase/sample_service_validator_config/docs/build-and-deploy.md

 - `groups.json` - field grouping and ordering, covering all fields defined in `schemas.json`.
 - `manifest.json` - information about the distribution build
 - `metadata_validation.yml` - field definitions for services
+- `ontology_validators.yml` - subset of metadata_validation.yml utilized by the sample_uploader app
+- `pint_unit_definitions.txt` - custom unit definitions
+- `sample_fields.html` - a report of all sample fields, grouped and ordered, copied into docs.kbase.us
+- `sample_uploader_mappings.yml` - manually curated file used by the sample_uploader app
 - `schemas.json` - field definitions provided as an array of JSON-Schema specs, one per field, for user interfaces
 - `templates` - upload templates
   - `sesar_template.yml` - upload template for SESAR samples